rlkingston/IPA/README.md

 # Compiling from source

 The source code can be found in the zip archive associated with the latest release.
 It should be readily compilable under Mac OS and Linux.
 The only major dependency is the CCP4 package (or more specifically the Clipper crystallographic library).
 See the detailed instructions in the src directory (Install.txt).
 Data and a parameter file to allow solution of a test case (PDB ID 4fzn) are included in sub-directory test_case.
-Some bare bones documentation about the paramter file syntax is included in sub-directory doc
+Some bare bones documentation about the parameter file syntax is included in sub-directory doc

 # Running the program

 The behaviour of program IPA is controlled by a single experimental parameter file.
 Running the program without a parameter file will cause the program to generate a default parameter file, which the user can edit.
-The default parameter file will execute the two-stage envelope and phase determination procedure described in Kingston and Millane (2022).
+The default parameter file will execute the two-stage envelope and phase determination procedure described in Kingston and Millane (2022), with some modifications reflecting what we have subsequently learned about algorithm behavior.

 The compulsory edits to the default parameter file are: